 What Can I Do with an Engineering Management Degree?

 Earning an engineering management degree allows you to pursue many different types of careers.
 It is up to you to choose the one that best interests you.
 You will have the skills you need to either work with a team or manage an entire project.
 The only limitations you will face are the ones you will put on yourself.

-There are few limits to what you can do once you have earned your Bachelor’s degree in Engineering Management.
-Engineering management skills can be used in many different industries, including industrial, construction, manufacturing, and agriculture.
+There are few limits to what you can do once you have earned your bachelor’s degree in Engineering Management.
+Engineering management skills can be used in many different industries, including industrial, construction, manufacturing, business administration, and agriculture.
 As you begin your education, you will be looking at different career options that will allow you to do something that interests you.
-Moving forward with your education will give you a chance to look into the different career fields so you can choose the one you like the most.
+Moving forward with your engineering management degrees will give you a chance to look into the different career fields so you can choose the one you like the most.

 What Does an Engineering Manager Do?

-An engineering manager plays several roles depending on their years of experience and their particular area of expertise.
+Engineering managers several roles depending on their years of experience, engineering management degrees, and their particular area of expertise.
 As a manager, you are able to create and develop new ideas and concepts that can be used to further a project.
 Your engineering skills allow you to become a problem-solver.
 Finding solutions that will make a product work better or a project come together more smoothly is what engineering is all about.
 It is the goal of any engineer to improve the function of whatever they happen to be working on.

 Bringing together both sets of skills gives you an opportunity to be more effective.
-You are able to understand both sides of the equation and offer solutions that are efficient and reliable.
+Engineering managers are able to understand both sides of the equation and offer solutions that are efficient and reliable.
 The organization skills you have will allow you to document every aspect of the project you are working on making it easier to communicate any obstacles you experience or any successes that you want to record for future reference.
-An engineering management degree gives you the benefit of two degrees in one.
+An engineering management degree gives engineering managers the benefit of two degrees in one.